 If your family has enrolled in Nevada's Pre-Paid Tuition Program, that payment will be applied to the student's account first.
 The Governor Guinn Millennium Scholarship is then applied (in the manner described in the "Steps to Receive" section above).
 The student will then be given a refund, which is to be used for educational expenses only.

 Governor Guinn Millennium Scholarship students enrolled in a degree or certificate program at an eligible institution may request to enroll with Millennium Scholarship support at another eligible institution.
-A co-enrolled student must be enrolled in 12 credits between both institutions and may only be paid for a maximum total of 12 credits between both institutions.
-Credits taken at the HOST institution must meet the requirements of the degree the student is pursuing at the HOME institution.
+A co-enrolled student must be enrolled in a minimum of 12 credits between both institutions and may only be paid for a maximum total of 15 credits between both institutions.
+Credits taken at the host institution must meet the requirements of the degree the student is pursuing at the home institution.

 In either case, the student must satisfactorily complete the credits funded and approved on the co-enrollment form.
 The required GPA must be earned at each institution where the student is being funded.